Samband-islenskra-sveitarfelaga/xroad-securityserver-is/README.md

   -var="actiongroup_email=$actiongroup_email"
 ```

-Follow this up by configuring a window to allow for restarts when Ubuntu's automatic updates require them.

 # X-Road Server post-install
 After the deploy step, you will be at this step in the island.is docs \
 https://docs.devland.is/products/x-road/x-road-security-server-installation-and-registration-steps#registration-email-for-security-server-to-central-example